Plaer1/ATOMS/README.md

 * Moved "Root" menu to it's own hidden menu:
 ![ATOMS Root Menu](https://github.com/Plaer1/ATOMS-Media/blob/ddf4d9a452b3f83752d7aa7d8b0a05a37378fd1e/steamRootMenu.png)

-* Built from the ground up to be highly configurable, there are already settings in the ``config.css`` with more to come!

 ## Known bugs/to-do's
 <small>If you find **any bugs** not listed here, please don't hesitate to contact me in the place(s) listed above to report new issues.</small>